Complementary and Alternative Medicine

 - Cancer pain

 A study examining TENS treatment for ankylosing spondylitis found it to be ineffective in relieving pain.
 However, more research needs to be done to explore its use with AxSpA spectrum conditions.10

 If you are interested in exploring TENS treatment for your symptoms, talk with your doctor.
 A TENS machine is small and can be used at home.
 A doctor usually sets the machine to the proper settings and shows you how to use it.9

 Supplements as treatment

-Some supplements promise pain relief, like CBD supplements.
-CBD stands for cannabidiol and is taken from the hemp plant.
-It is one of the active ingredients in marijuana and an important part in medical marijuana, but taken alone, it does not cause a person to get high, nor is there any potential for abuse or dependence.11 CBD is said to help relieve chronic pain and lower inflammation.11 It can also help reduce anxiety and insomnia.11
+Some supplements promise pain relief, like CBD (cannabidiol) supplements.
+These supplements are taken from the hemp plant.
+CBD is 1 of the active ingredients in marijuana and an important part of medical marijuana.
+When taken alone, CBD does not cause a person to get high, nor is there any potential for abuse or dependence.
+CBD is said to help relieve chronic pain and lower inflammation.
+It can also help reduce anxiety and insomnia.11

 Talk with your doctor before taking any supplement, even “all-natural” ones.
-These still have the potential to interact with medications and may not be appropriate for everyone, depending on your medical history and current health issues.
+They may still interact with medicine and may not be right for you depending on your medical history and current health issues.